 17. Coach

 Becoming a coach will allow you to work flexible hours and work in a field you enjoy with clients you choose.
-There are many types of coaches, from career coaches to financial and more, and it's one of the work from home jobs for women who enjoy teaching and motivating others!
+There are many types of coaches, from career coaches to financial and more, and it’s one of the best work from home jobs for anyone that enjoys teaching and motivating others!

 If you're qualified and know a lot about a subject, you may be able to take on some clients as a coach and help them to excel in whatever you specialize in.
 Be sure to get any necessary certifications and training first.